 2. What types of risks does a social media risk management strategy cover?

-That includes reputational risks, security breaches, scams, compliance issues, legal issues like copyright infringement, and crisis communications.
+Risks include reputational risks, security breaches, scams, compliance issues, legal risks, and crisis communication challenges.

 3. What are the steps in social media risk management?